0x3F3F/0x3F3F.github.io/_posts/2018-02-26-EncryptedLinux.md

 This uses a random password, which is discarded at shutdown, so no need to enter a password manually.

-As I suspect the UUID was previously being trashed when the swap was re-created.
-The **offset=2048** means there is a 1Mb offset used when re-creating the swap and thus the original UUID/LABEL is maintained rather than wiped since they live in the initial 1Mb header.
+As I suspected the UUID was previously being trashed when the swap was re-created, I added the **offset=2048** which means there is a 1Mb offset used when re-creating the swap and thus the original UUID/LABEL is maintained rather than wiped since they live in the initial 1Mb header.
 As the UUID will remain unchanged, the crypttab entry is always valid and the swap should be correctly mounted.